-Schools within the maintained sector are encouraged to provide at least one hour each week to implement the RE curriculum.
+Schools within the maintained sector are encouraged to provide at least one hour each week to implement the RE curriculum, or the equivalent if it is block taught.
 The recommendation for those studying the GCSE is three hours a week and, at A Level, 5 hours a week.
 By the end of primary school, all learners should have experience of the contrasting principal faiths and beliefs.
-Faith schools will pl-ace a different priority upon their provision of RE teaching, according to the expectation at each key stage.
+Faith schools will place a different priority upon their provision of RE teaching, according to the expectation at each key stage.
 Free schools and academies are required to include RE teaching within the terms of their funding.